cesar-douady/open-lmake/doc/src/glossary.md

 ### diamond rule

-A feature of Python that allows the following behavior:
+A feature of python that allows the following behavior:

 - A class `D` inherits from `B` and `C` in that order.
 - Both `B` and `C` inherit from a class `A`.